seagle0128/all-the-icons-ibuffer/README.md

 ;; A list of ways to display buffer lines with `all-the-icons'.
 ;; See `ibuffer-formats' for details. all-the-icons-ibuffer-formats

+;; Slow Rendering
+;; If you experience a slow down in performance when rendering multiple icons simultaneously, ;; you can try setting the following variable
+(setq inhibit-compacting-font-caches t)
 ```

 ## Screenshots